The Vulture Stone of Gobekli Tepe: The World’s First Pictogram?

 The Scorpion.
 In ancient legend it served as killer and guardian. ( CC BY 2.5 )

-The scorpion occupies a timeless role in the history of medicine and magic.
-For millennia the animal has inspired images expressing human experiences of danger, pain, and desire.
-Although a creature of forbidding underworlds it can also be a guardian and counter to baleful forces.
-Its prominence on the vulture stone would therefore seem apposite and indicative that similar meanings were applied to this creature.
-The scorpion has also enjoyed an enduring career in astronomy.
-Scorpio is amongst the earliest recorded constellations and features in allegories based on astronomical movement.
+Scorpions are timelessly strange creatures with key roles in mythology, medicine and magic.
+For millennia scorpion images are used to express human experiences of danger, pain, and desire.
+Although an arachnid of forbidding underworlds, the scorpion can also be a guardian and counter to baleful forces.
+Its presence in the context of the vulture stone imagery would therefore seem indicative that similar meanings were applied to this creature during the PPNA.
+The scorpion has also enjoyed a long career in astronomy.
+Scorpius is amongst the earliest recorded constellations and features in zodiacs and mythologies based on celestial movement.